"Dark Knight Rises" ends Batman franchise for Warner

 Franchise films are especially important to studios because they use the big-budget movies to ramp up revenue by creating theme park rides and TV shows and selling toys and memorabilia.

 Warner Bros. is counting on a pair of "Hobbit" movies to rekindle the magic of "Lord of the Rings."
-The first installment is due in December.
+The first instalment is due in December.

 A reboot of the "Superman" franchise is also scheduled for next summer with "Man of Steel," made by "Dark Knight" producer Legendary Pictures.
 Nolan, one of Hollywood's hottest directors, is a producer on that movie.